-The APNI program, as the name states, is very fast-paced and immerses the student in the study of nursing and health care.
+The APNI program, as the name states, is very fast paced and immerses the student in the study of nursing and health care.
 Seattle University has a quarter system; each quarter lasts 11-12 weeks.
-Students take 3-6 courses per quarter.
+Students take 3-5 courses per quarter.
 Most quarters involve work in our Clinical Performance Lab and at clinical sites in the Seattle metro area.
 The program is rigorous and intense, involving 45-60 hours of study beyond the time spent in class/labs/clinicals each week.
 Testing and evaluation in courses mimic that in the discipline; the bar is set high throughout the program.
-See the FAQ below for the supports and resources that SU has available to assist student success.

 Because nursing students work within health care agencies as part of the program of study, there are health and legal requirements.